sanskrit/raw_etexts_english/blogs/manasataramgini/2014-10-22_some-vignettes-on-the-provenance-of-the-mogol-tyrants.md

 +++
-title = "Some vignettes on the provenance of the Mogolxa0tyrants"
+title = "Some vignettes on the provenance of the Mogol tyrants"

 +++
 Published first in a slightly modified form at